Windchill Chart for the United States

 In both cases, take care to rewarm the body very slowly.

-• Wear layers of loose-fitting, warm clothing, as the layers will trap air and provide insulation.
-Your outer shell should be water-repellent and hooded.
+• Layer wisely: Wear loose, warm layers.
+They trap air and help keep you insulated.
+Your outer layer should be water-resistant and hooded.

-• Read more tips on how to stay warm in the winter.
+• Don’t skip the hat: A lot of heat escapes from your head, so keep it covered!
+Read more tips on how to stay warm in the winter.

 About The Author